BIVROST/360WebPlayer/README.md

 Features
 --------

-* Easy integration into any website
+* Easy integration into any web site
 * Simple for the end user
 * Works on both desktop and mobile
 * Free for personal use (see the [license][12] for details)